Aksel68/AOMUSE-2020-project/README.md

 The scripts retrieve data from fits files, store it and make queries to the database.

 ### Requirements
-For the execute of the scripts its neccesary:
+For the execution of the scripts its neccesary:
 - [MariaDB](https://mariadb.org/)
 - [Connector/ODBC](https://downloads.mariadb.org/connector-odbc/)